jimmaaay/Portfolio/README.md

 * `npm run build` - Builds the site ready for production and places files in the `dist` directory

+* `npm run serviceWorker` - Builds the site ready for production and will recompile the service worker when `src/sw.js` changes.
+Useful for building the service worker.

 ### Notes